OnionUI/Onion/README.md

 ### Onion Launcher
 <img src="https://user-images.githubusercontent.com/16885275/157870119-fc9fd688-22e4-4eda-a080-81ec398c60d9.png" width="350">

+The launcher is a user interface designed to launch when the miyoo mini starts.
+It allows you to launch the last game played in 8 seconds, and at the press of a button to save your game and turn off the console.
+It also allows you to quickly change games among the last played and many other advantages for a very straighforward experience.

 - Quick boot on your last game played.
 - Quickly switch game from your history.